microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/persistent.md

 When testing Microclimate you can use the HostPath storage type to persist your workspace:

 1. Create a directory on your IBM Cloud Private host machine, with 777 permissions, eg ``/home/rnchamberlain/workspace``
+2. Configure the Kubernetes client API to point to your ICP instance: in the ICP admin GUI, click the account symbol in the top right and go to Configure Client, copy the provided commands and paste them into your local terminal.

-2. Create a persistent volume specification on ICP to link to the directory you created above.
+3. Create a persistent volume specification on ICP to link to the directory you created above.
 You can do this using the ICP admin console:

 	1. Open Platform -> Storage -> CreatePersistentVolume
 	2. On the configuration panel set Name = 'microclimate', Capacity = 5, Storage type = 'Host path'
 	3. On the Parameters tab, add a parameter with Key = 'path' and Value = the full path to the directory you created in step 1

-3. Alternative to step 2.
+4. Alternative to step 3.
 Create a volume.yaml file containing the specification below, changing the hostPath path value to the directory you created in step 1.
-Log on to your ICP instance as in step 4 below, and and run ``kubectl create -f volume.yaml`` to install the PersistentVolume.
+Run ``kubectl create -f volume.yaml`` to install the PersistentVolume.

     ```sh
     apiVersion: v1